tensorlayer/TensorLayer/docs/user/tutorial.rst

 Building the model
 ------------------

-This is where TLayer steps in.
+This is where TuneLayer steps in.
 It allows you to define an arbitrarily structured neural network by creating and stacking or merging layers.
 Since every layer knows its immediate incoming layers, the output layer (or output layers) of a network double as a handle to the network as a whole, so